Akudo Nnamani left the pointer hovering around the options listed under “Marital Status.”

 He used his free hand to hold the small of her back, and she stiffened at the sensation.
 She had not realised how much she had missed the touch of a man.
 Or rather, how much her body had.

 Nonso rolled his eyes but Akudo ignored it.
+She knew she was reaching, but it was her attempt at being considerate of his feelings.

 “Besides, you have a girlfriend.”
 She ended.